-Brandon Stratford received his Ph.D. in public health at Johns Hopkins University with a focus on child and adolescent health.
+Brandon Stratford is a Research Scientist working in the Youth Development area at Child Trends.
+He focuses primarily on research and program evaluation related to mental health and positive youth development, with an emphasis on school-based interventions.
+He has a Ph.D. in public health from Johns Hopkins University with a focus on child and adolescent health.
 He has worked as an educator and a school-based social worker in the United States and Latin America and has experience implementing a number of evidence-based programs related to students’ behavioral health as well as positive parenting behaviors in both English and Spanish.
 He is passionate about applied, multidisciplinary research on children’s health and well-being that can serve to better inform policy and program decisions.
 He is particularly interested in understanding the direct and indirect pathways through which schools contribute to child well-being.
-His Ph.D. dissertation examined the relationship between schools’ health-related programs, with an emphasis on nutrition services and physical education, and student-reported school engagement among middle school students living in rural communities.
-View Brandon's webinar on Mental Wellness.
+Sign up for Brandon's webinar on Mental Wellness!

 Christy Landwehr has been active in the horse industry for over 30 years.
 Hunter/jumper, dressage, native costume, side saddle, western pleasure, hunter pleasure, barrel racing, endurance riding and saddle seat equitation are just some of the disciplines Christy has competed in at the local, regional and national levels.
 Christy is a Master Level Riding Instructor and Equine Facility Manager through the Certified Horsemanship Association (CHA) and has been teaching children and adults how to ride for over 25 years.
 She is a Past President of the American Youth Horse Council (AYHC) and an AQHA Professional Horseman.
 With an undergraduate degree in public relations and speech communication from California State University Fullerton and a graduate degree in mass communication and journalism from University of Colorado at Boulder, Christy has vast experience in marketing and business.
 Currently, she is the CEO for the Certified Horsemanship Association, a non-profit 501(c)3 association whose purpose is to promote excellence in safety throughout the horse industry.
 Contact Christy at Clandwehr@CHA-ahse.org.
 View Christy's webinar on risk management essentials for camp horseback riding programs.